-As a mattress seller, one question I frequently encounter from my customers is, “Which is the right mattress for me?”
+As an ex-mattress seller, one question I frequently encountered from my customers was, “Which is the right mattress for me?”
 My answer always is the same, “It depends”.
 Just like there is no one size that fits all, there is no one mattress that suits everyone.
 The right bed depends on several factors.

 Some Useful Tips